Longevity had its drawbacks.

 A movement on the ground drew her eye, and she spied darting figures retreating up a hill.
 Darkspawn swarmed after the figures like black ants over a new kill.
 A flash of mage fire burned a streak through the creatures, only to have even more darkspawn surge forward to fill the space.
 Flemeth dropped until the figures were no longer the size of ants, but appeared like little chess pawns upon the board, and her claws raked the mountaintops as she found a cliff edge to perch upon.

-There upon a small hilltop a handful of humans huddled, futile numbers against an endless horde; and yet, so humanlike, they struggled against the dictations of destiny.
-Flemeth's dragon maw could not smile, but if it did the sight of rows upon layered rows of teeth like blades would be a gruesome vision.
+There on a small hilltop a handful of humans huddled, futile numbers against an endless horde; and yet, so humanlike, they struggled against the dictations of destiny.
+Flemeth's dragon maw could not smile, but if it did, the sight of rows upon layered rows of teeth like blades would have been a gruesome vision.

 She chortled out loud, her mirth a deadly knell that roared across the enclosed field.
 Without further warning the high dragon leapt, her wings pulled in tight for a dive, and thus Flemeth hurled herself into the chaos, drawn by chance, or perhaps fate; she could never decide.
 Her path was heralded by a banner of supernatural fire that demolished the darkspawn ranks, and this time, the darkspawn did not surge to fill the places of their fallen.
 She plucked a defiant Hurlock as she passed, giving the creature a jolt that broke its neck.
 Flemeth angled away from the earth and swooped back, returning to the humans who stood gape mouthed at the mountain pass, her trophy dangling by a leg.
 She who the Dalish called Asha'bellanar dropped to the ground, her body shifting between states as she walked towards the party, dragging her prey behind her.

 The world stood upon the precipice of change.
 The plummet into the abyss was inevitable, for had not Flemeth herself been amongst those who had engineered it?
 The strangers tensed as she approached.
-She wondered if these would be the ones to make the leap, if she played her cards rightly.
+She wondered if these would be the ones to make the leap.

 "Well, well…" Flemeth said to the pawns of destiny before her.
 "What have we here?"